"

 Check out the sweet triangle we can make with a tree!
 Which parameters can we measure easily in the field?

-On flat ground, if you’ve got the angle to the of the tree and you know your distance from the tree and your height at eye level – you can build a straightforward triangle.
+On flat ground, if you’ve got the angle to the top of the tree, the angle to the bottom of the tree, and you know your distance from the tree – you can build a couple of straightforward triangles.

 We’ve got a general formula that will work with trees on a slope too, but let’s take some time to look at slope first!